-The external valuations of the level 3 property have been performed using a variety of methods, including the discounted cash flow approach, capitalised rentals approach and an adjusted sales comparison approach.
+The external valuations of the level 3 property have been performed using the discounted cash flow approach.
 Each property was valued using the method considered by the external valuers to be the most appropriate valuation method for that type of property; the method, together with the fair value measurements, was approved by the Board as described above.

-In the case of the discounted cashflow approach and the capitalised rentals approach, the significant unobservable inputs include a rental rate per square meter (also in respect of comparable properties as described in the case of the sales comparison approach) and a capitalisation rate (applied at 5.5% - 6.8%).
+In the case of the discounted cashflow approach the significant unobservable inputs include a rental rate per square meter (also in respect of comparable properties as described in the case of the sales comparison approach) and a capitalisation rate (applied at 5.2% - 6.5%).

 In the case of the façade property, the discounted projected cash flows approach was applied taking into consideration the development plan and projected time frames.
-The significant unobservable inputs include annualised net cash inflows per square meter (driven by premium market rentable rates), an expected occupancy rate, a capitalisation rate (applied at 6.5%), and development costs (based on high quality finishes).
-The resulting gross development return has been split between development return (assumed at 11%) with the residual value attributed to the Company land value.
+The significant unobservable inputs include annualised net cash inflows per square meter (driven by premium market rentable rates), an expected occupancy rate, a capitalisation rate (applied at 5.9%), and development costs (based on high quality finishes).